-- Credit card payment over the phone prior to despatch.
-Be aware that if you choose this option and the total of your order is over $3000 there is a credit card fee of 1.25% for all amounts over $3000.
+- Credit card payment over the phone prior to dispatch.
+Be aware that if you choose this option the following fees are applicable:

 HOW IS DELIVERY ORGANISED?

-Our despatch service usually requires a few days notice to be able to schedule your delivery.
+Our dispatch service usually requires a few days notice to be able to schedule your delivery.